-Making substantial changes to your website might feel risky, but it can be that migration is the best solution where you need change.
-Some of your reasons for choosing site migration may be strategic, for marketing or business purposes, some to improve your site’s performance.
+Making substantial changes to your website might feel risky, but it can be that website migration is the best solution where you need change.
+Some of your reasons for choosing website migration may be strategic, for marketing or business purposes, some to improve your site’s performance.

 Here, we look at five major reasons for migrating your website.